collingeorge/rTKA-Multimodal-Anesthesia-Protocol/03_Anesthesia_Protocols/Protocol_2_BlockFree_OFIA.md

 - [ ] PT staff aware of POD 0 mobilization goals

 **Equipment:**
-- [ ] Ultrasound machines with high-frequency linear probes
-- [ ] Regional anesthesia supply kits (needles, tubing, sterile supplies for infiltration)
 - [ ] Quantitative TOF monitors available
-- [ ] Infusion pumps for dexmedetomidine, ketamine (if used)
+- [ ] Infusion pumps for dexmedetomidine, ketamine, lidocaine (if used)
+- [ ] 20% lipid emulsion immediately available in OR and PACU (for LAST management related to surgeon infiltration and/or IV lidocaine)
+- [ ] Code cart with full ACLS medications
+- [ ] Standard airway management equipment

 **Pharmacy:**
 - [ ] Ropivacaine 0.2% available in appropriate volumes for infiltration